boom-army/docs/roadmap.md

 ## Tokens

 There will be a total of 42 million $SSL tokens with 9 decimal places of divisibility.
+The smallest unit of $SSL is called a `meep` with 1 billion meeps per $SSL.

 ### Token allocation split